BIGJ-47/FunByte/README.md

 - **Source Code Privacy:** The source code for the site is currently private.

 - **Not Specifically Designed for Schools:** While FunByte offers unblocked access to games, it is not specifically tailored for school environments.
 If you wish to maintain a custom version of the site for a specific school or other restricted environment, please request a fork of the code in the issues tab or by contacting me.
 I do not currently maintain any custom branches.
+The only offical Funbyte site is at [https://funbyte.pages.dev](https://funbyte.pages.dev).